All Episodes

 It's still debt that's going to have to be paid back at some point.

-You might have a reduced interest cost, but you're still talking about four trillion dollars in new money, fiat money.
+You might have a reduced interest cost, but you're still talking about $4 trillion in new money, fiat money.

 There's going to be a run on the dollar.

-Nobody's going to want to buy treasury bills without them, without the Treasury now paying ten, fifteen percent.
+Nobody's going to want to buy treasury bills without them, without the treasury now paying 10, 15 percent.

-No private lender's going to lend money if we get a run on the dollar and keep doing what we're doing without an interest rate premium.
+No private lender is going to lend money if we get a run on the dollar and keep doing what we're doing without an interest rate premium.

-And that's exactly what happened in the nineteen seventies when Jimmy Carter and dare we say, before he got religion, Paul Volker expanded the money supply uh at a very, very frantic pace, and we got stagflation, which the Keynesians told us was impossible.
+And that's exactly what happened in the 1970s when Jimmy Carter, and dare we say, before he got religion, Paul Volcker, expanded the money supply at a very, very frantic pace, and we got stagflation, which the Keynesians told us was impossible.

 Well, we're running that risk right now.

-And in the meantime, you've got firms that otherwise would be doing better being having their profits kind of eaten away at by propping up all of these other firms who quite frankly should be failing.
+And in the meantime, you've got firms that otherwise would be doing better having their profits kind of eaten away at by propping up all of these other firms who, quite frankly, should be failing.

-lost two billion for the quarter, and they didn't have as much exposure to some of these subprime derivatives or uh credit default swaps and collateralized debt obligations as others, but they're they're hurting.
+And they didn't have as much exposure to some of these subprime derivatives or credit default swaps and collateralized debt obligations as others.

 Everybody's frozen because nobody knows what the government is going to do next, whom they're going to bail out.